Fabo011/pwajs/readme.md

 //Only for new Projects
  Please only clone it as a new project.

+ //How to start it?
+ npm install
+ npm start

  //What the extention is?
  Base progressiv web app(PWA) with website path from server.js.